 Name of Organization

 Type of Activity

-Location of Activity
+Location of Activity ·

 Date of Activity

-Benefit to School

-As an Independent School Related Organization our purpose/mission is to:
+As an Independent School Related Organiza ation our purpose/mission is to:

-We will conduct all business in such a way as to clearly distinguish Independent School Related Organization activities from School/Student activities.
-All public announcements, programs, tickets, etc., will clearly indicate that the function is sponsored by our organization.
+We will conduct all business in such a way a as to clearly distinguish Independent School Related Organization I public announcements, programs, tickets, etc., will clearly indicate

-We will not involve the school or any School Board employee in the purchase and sale of merchandise.
+We will not involve the school or any Schoo ol Board employee in the purchase and sale of merchandise.

-As an Independent School Related Organization, we are informed that our organization must obtain our own Federal ID number and Florida Sales Tax Exemption Number.
+As an Independent School Related Organiza Federal ID number and Florida Sales Tax Exc ation, we are informed that our organization must obtain our own emption Number.

+Principal School

-Principal School Organization Representative Contact Number
+Organization Representative Contact Number

-Lori Alhadeff Torey Alston Brenda Fam, Esq.
-Daniel P. Foganholi Debra Hixon Dr. Jeff Holness Sarah Leonardi Nora Rupert Dr. Allen Zeman
+Lori Alhadeff

+Torey Alston

+Brenda Fam, Esq.

+Daniel P. Foganholi

+Debra Hixon

+Dr. Jeff Holness

+Sarah Leonardi

+Nora Rupert

+Dr. Allen Zeman